KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 You can use for example *heyJarvis_Dady* then later record *heyJarvis_Mom*, etc.

+> While running the script with a previously used identifier, it will delete previous saved folder!

 ### Tips for recoding wakeword

 Recording a custom wakeword is something sensible to get good detection without false positive detection.